-Our mission is to use regenerative agricultural techniques in order to utilize and improve the productivity of the environment from which we draw our sustenance.
+Our mission is to use regenerative agricultural techniques to produce clean, nutrient dense food while improving the productivity of the environment.
 We practice responsible land stewardship in order to harvest from and simultaneously improve our ecosystem.
 We, at EcoCulture Farms, will leave our children with a better world than we have now.

 We strive to steward a highly functioning ecosystem in order to produce an abundance and variety of edible and salable products.
 Closing the waste stream, improving relationships with our local community, spreading knowledge and awareness around food and agriculture are central to the functioning of the farm.
 Each enterprise of the farm has the ability to stand alone, yet each play a pivotal role in each others functionality and efficiency.
 Our livestock, vegetable production, fruit tree cultivation, and soil building programs feed and support each other in a cohesive and harmonious manner.